evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_50_e-tron_quattro/specifications.md

 		</tr>
 		<tr>
 			<td>
-				Trunk capacity with all rear seats folded
+				<a href="/technology/cargoandtowing/interiorcargo/">Trunk capacity with all rear seats folded</a>
 			</td>
 			<td>
 				1460 liter (52 cu-ft)